dml-cth/deep-machine-learning/instructions/01_environment_setup.md

 1. Start up a terminal (On Windows, use Powershell)
 1. Clone the course GitHub repo, by the following command (this creates a folder in your current directory with the necessary files for the next instructions): `git clone https://github.com/JulianoLagana/deep-machine-learning.git`

+## Keeping the repo in sync
+Cloning a repo creates a local copy of the Github repo on your computer.
+Whenever new changes are uplooaded, or *pushed*, to the Github repo you can get the new changes by *pulling* them to your local version with the `git pull` command.
+If you have made changes in the same files as the new version on Github, there could be a conflict and git would not be able to automatically *merge* the changes.
+There are a few ways to handle this, see [separate instructions](https://github.com/JulianoLagana/deep-machine-learning/blob/master/instructions/04_keep_git_repo_in_sync.md).

 ## Create a Conda environment and install Python dependencies
 1. Navigate to the folder created by the cloning, using the command `cd`, followed by the directory's name.
 1. Create the Conda environment for the course by typing